Skip to main content

 General Buhari & his deputy, Prof. Osinbajo (left)

-The General amidst the usual crowd during a campaign
+The General, amidst the usual crowd, during a campaign

 Evidently enough, most of us were only endeared to Buhari after hearing how well he led Nigeria as a military Head of State in the 1980s.
-A few knew him as head of Petroleum Trust Fund (PTF) during General Abacha regime and saw how astutely and efficiently he ran the office.
+A few knew him as head of the Petroleum Trust Fund (PTF) during the General Abacha regime and saw how astutely and efficiently he ran the office.
 But the Nigeria of today is not of those days.
 Likewise, the people he governed and with whom he governed are not the same.
-Although we cherish to see similar, if not surpassing, achievements, witnessing the contrary is possible for many reasons.
+Although we cherish seeing similar, if not surpassing, achievements, witnessing the contrary is possible for many reasons.

 Long live the General!
 Long live Nigeria!